-We read much about the early Movie Colony friends of Rudolph Valentino.
-Those who knew him and helped him, before he rocketed to Stardom, in The Four Horsemen of the Apocalypse (1921), 100 years ago.
-And we know of those who attached themselves to him, and claimed even to have discovered him, after fame, and, after his untimely death.
-(These persons are too numerous to list here.)
-One individual we almost never hear of, is the Actress Ruth Roland; who, on a trip to the United Kingdom, in the early Thirties, spoke candidly to an Interviewer about how close they were.
-This post is titled simply: Valentino Was My Friend.
+We read much about the early Movie Colony friends of Rudolph Valentino, those who knew him and helped him, before he rocketed to Stardom, in The Four Horsemen of the Apocalypse (1921).
+And we know of those who attached themselves to him, claimed, even, to have discovered him, after fame, and, after his untimely death.
+(Persons too numerous to list here.)
+One individual we almost never hear of, is Actress Ruth Roland; who, on a trip to the United Kingdom, in the early Thirties, spoke candidly to an Interviewer about their closeness.
+This post is titled: Valentino Was My Friend.

 Valentino Was My Friend

 The world-famous star of silent